labrador-kennel/async-db-test/README.md

 # Labrador async-db-test

-A unit testing library to faclitate testing database operations with Amp.
+A unit testing library to facilitate testing database operations with Amp.